Sales Cadence: 10 Examples, Templates & Best Practices [2026]

 30 days | 6 touches | Long game, high trust

 Not every prospect is ready to buy today.
 This cadence is for prospects who fit your ICP but are not showing active buying signals.
-Instead of pushing for a meeting, you build credibility by consistently sharing valuable content.
-When they are ready, you are the first call they make.
+Instead of pushing for a meeting, build credibility by consistently sharing valuable content so when they are ready, you are the first call they make.

-When to use it: ICP-fit prospects who are not in an active buying cycle.
-Contacts who engaged with your content but are not ready for a sales conversation.
-Long-term pipeline building for next quarter.
+When to use it: ICP-fit prospects outside an active buying cycle, contacts who engaged with content but are not yet ready for sales, and long-term pipeline building for next quarter.

 Expected metrics: